bhumphrey0x20/Behavior-Cloning/writeup.md

 #### 1. Model Architecture

 The architecture used was adapted from a former Udacity student's Tensorflow [Traffic Sign Classifiers project](https://github.com/jeremy-shannon/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)- described as an adaptation of a Sermanet/LeCunn classifier.
 The model includes normalization via the `Lamdba()` function using the equation (img/255 - 0.5), three convolutional layers and a singer linear layer (see lines 347-371 in model.py).
 Some adjustments were made for the resubmission.
-The current architeture includes, a Normalizing layer, a 3x3 convolutional layer followed by a maxpooling.
-Next, a 1x1 convolutional is followed by a 5x5 convolution and a maxpooling.
-Then, another 1x1 convolution is followed by another 5x5 convolution.
+Now, the second and third convolutional layers used a 1x1 kernel, followed by a 5x5 kernel.
+Maxpooling is used following the the first and second convolutional layer.

 The output of layer 2 and layer 3 are flattened and concatenated and passed through a dropout with a keep probablity of 0.8.
 Finally, a single fully connected layer is performed.

+#### Table 1.
+CNN Architeture

 | Layer No  | Functions     |Dimensions                                   |
 |-----------|---------------|---------------------------------------------|